Instant Expressive Gaussian Head Avatars at Over 100 FPS: Method

-\paragraph{Details of motion decoder $\Psi$.} We adopt a single-layer AdaLN \cite{adaln} to modulate the motion basis vector $\mathbf{m}$ conditioned on the concatenated motion coefficients $M(I_s)$ and $M(I_d)$ and then pass the modulated vector to another MLP with a single hidden layer of $96$ units and softplus activation functions to predict the delta feature vector.
+\paragraph{Details of motion decoder $\Psi$.} We adopt a single-layer AdaLN \cite{adaln} to modulate the motion basis vector $\mathbf{m}_i$ conditioned on the concatenated motion coefficients $M(I_s)$ and $M(I_d)$ and then pass the modulated vector to another MLP with a single hidden layer of $96$ units and softplus activation functions to predict the delta feature vector.

 \paragraph{Discussion.} We highlight the difference between our design of predicting residual features and the design of existing works (i.e., \cite{deng2024portrait4dv2,voodoo3d}) in Fig.~\ref{fig:residual_feature} with visual explanations.
-Our design locally deforms each 3D Gaussian individually without aggregating dense global context, being much more computationally efficient.
-We provide detailed quantitative comparisons with relevant baselines in terms of speed and animation capabilities in Sec.~\ref{sec:results}.
+Our design is more efficient by locally deforming each 3D Gaussian individually without aggregating dense global context, while also being expressive to capture motion details (Table~\ref{table:cross-reenactment}).